Inpassor/yii-EAssetManager/README.md

 ============

 1. Copy EAssetManager.php to /protected/extensions/ directory
-2. Download the latest version of lessphp from http://leafo.net/lessphp and put lessc.inc.php file under /protected/extensions/EAssetManager/ directory
-3. Add or replace the assetManager component in /protected/config/main.php like that:
+2. Add or replace the assetManager component in /protected/config/main.php like that:

 	'components'=>array(